edyp-lab/Prostar_website/skeleton.md

 **Enjoy the [Zero-install version of Prostar](#zero-install) as well as the new [Online demo](#online-demo)!**

-<font color=red>We consider organizing a **Prostar spring school** in Grenoble, by May or June 2020 (3 days or so).
-If you are interested in participating to such an event, please send an email to Thomas Burger with the following subject: [Prostar-School-2020]
-You can also fill the email with short description of your expectations, so that we can adapt the program accordingly.</font>

 **22/01/2020**
-Prostar Zero-install version (1.18.5) has been released.
+Prostar Zero-install version (1.18.6) has been released.

 **31/10/2019**
 Prostar version 1.18 has been released on the Bioconductor (October release).